 - Accounts payable – The final step in the procure-to-pay process is focused on approving the purchase order for payment, sending the payment, and entering the payment into accounting systems.

-The Purchase to Pay Flow vs. Source to Pay
+Understanding the Purchase to Pay Flow vs. Source to Pay

-When setting up a procure to pay system, it is important to note that, while sometimes erroneously interchanged, source to pay and purchase to pay are not the same.
+When setting up a procure to pay system it is important to note that while sometimes erroneously interchanged, source to pay and purchase to pay are not the same.

 The purchase to pay process flow starts with the procurement process.
 This assumes that the vendor relationships are already in place.
 Some companies that create new and unique products regularly benefit from a source to pay system that includes strategic sourcing, requests for proposals (RFPs), and more.

 In many industries, a strategic sourcing team works with vendors to manually fill each raw material and inventory need.
 With source to pay, much of that process is streamlined and automated.